Site

 turfgrass industry's most economically important fungal diseases.
 Turfgrass plant pathologist Mike ... applications to manage dollar spot--- a disease whose annual appearance can kill grass and leave behind large, ... irregular straw-colored patches.
 For those maintaining lawns, parks, sports fields and golf courses, the ...

-6. Research Resources
+6. Ashtabula Agricultural Research Station

 7. Lawn Maintenance Made Easy